manishps/patroni-experiments/blog/post.md

 Modern users expect their apps and data to be accessible, _always_.
 Not just most of the time.
 Not just when there isn't maintence. __100% of the time__.
 That's what _highly available (HA)_ systems provide.

-Okay, fine, true 100% uptime simply isn't possible.
+Okay, fine, true 100% uptime simply isn't possibl
+e.
 After all, the probability of a meteor destroying the planet tomorrow (and all your servers) is greater than 0%.
 But with thoughtful system design, we can get surprisingly close to that magic 100% guarantee.

 In today's article, we'll explore how HA Databases are implemented in practice, with a special focus on understanding the mechanisms that allow HA databases to survive a handful of crashed nodes.
 By the end of this article, you'll understand what a _failover_ is and get a peek under the hood of how failovers are managed in Patroni.